-The practice used questionnaires, on line comments and social media to give patients the opportunity to give feedback and influence how the service was run at each appointment.
-Patient feedback we viewed was positive, a suggestion that a patient made regarding a picture was acknowledge.
+Patients were given the opportunity to give feedback and influence how the service was run at each appointment.

+Staff completed an annual survey about the practice and the management team.
+They told us that the dentist was approachable and they felt they could give their views about how things were done at the practice.
 Staff confirmed that they had regular meetings where they could suggest improvements to how the practice ran.